Title IX Information

 Title IX Team

-Director of Human Resources, Title IX Coordinator
+Dean of Students, Student Affairs, Deputy Title IX Coordinator

 Responsibilities: Serves as the Director of Student Conduct and is responsible for coordinating sexual misconduct procedures and support services for students.
 Coordinates with campus and local resources to develop programs and publications.
 Julie serves as a Title IX investigator.